 The surroundings are very diverse, starting with apple orchards and pine forests, through grassy ridges and rhododendron forests.
 You will also see alpine yak pastures and mountain lakes punched up by splendid views of the Himalayas.
 It’s essentially many different Asian hike experiences packed in one trek and will leave you wanting for more.

 Another popular but possibly more impressive hike in Bhutan is the Chomolhari Trek.
 It’s a high-altitude trek bringing hikers up to 4,950 meters and is completed in around 10-12 days.
 The experience is a great combination of nature and culture.
 Hikers get to spend time in an Alpine setting only a few get to experience.
-Throughout the trek, hikers get to wander meadows where yaks graze, cross glacial streams and climb your way up rugged hills.
+Throughout the trek, hikers get to wander meadows where yaks graze, cross glacial streams and climb their way up rugged hills.

 Civilization has reached some areas already with small towns enjoying the wonders of electricity.
 Despite this, beyond the wires are spectacular views of the Paro and Thimpu Valleys and mountain vistas of Chomolhari (7314m), Jichu Drake (6794m) and Tshrim Khang.
 There are many opportunities to immerse in the rich culture of the country as well.
 Visits to the Tiger Monastery and welcoming homes of mountain shepherds are part of the adventure.

 For hikers in the Philippines, Mount Pulag is one of the hikes many aim to conquer.
-It’s the third highest mountain in the Philippines and located in Luzon.
+It’s the third highest mountain in the Philippines and is located in Luzon.
 It’s considered as one of the most majestic hiking trails in the country, notorious for its cold weather that can drop to subzero levels.
-There are several trials of varying difficulty levels.
+There are several trails of varying difficulty levels.
 The whole hike to the summit and back takes 2-3 days.
 This gives campers the chance to experience the magical hours of sunrise and sunset.
 At dawn, golden rays of the sunshine on a sea of clouds below.
 The beautiful montane forests and dwarf bamboo slopes create an enchanting experience, giving Mt.
 Pulag its nickname “playground of the gods”.

 Crossing a frozen river in Asia seems unheard of, but that’s the allure of the Chadar Trek.
 Considered the most glamorous trek in India, the Chadar Trek has been featured time and again by Discovery Channel and National Geographic for the sheer beauty of the entire place.
 The trek takes around 6 days over a frozen river in Ladakh.
 It doesn’t require special skills, but the environment is inhospitable with an average temperature of -10 degrees Celsius.